skassaei/Smart-Customer-Services-Website/ReadMe.txt

 Saving every thing in the Order Table and sent a message to the customer with the truck ID assigned to thier order.

-1) shopingcart should be added automaticly for each user at sign up time (Alex)
+1) shopingcart should be added automaticly for each user at sign up time (Alex)[Done]

 2) drag and drop the items into the shopping cart(database) (Alex, Done)